Y0Coss/docs-fork/pages/account_and_service_management/managing_billing_payments_and_services/managing_ovh_orders/guide.en-ie.md

 > [!primary]
 >
 > Depending on your place of residence and its local legislation, as well as the products concerned, some details may vary from the information provided in this guide, and some information may not apply to your situation.
-If you need to, please refer to your OVHcloud contracts, which are available in the [OVHcloud Control Panel](/links/manager): Click on your name in the top right-hand corner, then `Manage services`{.action} in the context menu and on the `Contracts`{.action} tab.
+If you have any doubts, please refer to the OVHcloud contracts available in your [OVHcloud Control Panel](/links/manager) (click on your name in the top right-hand corner of the screen, then `My solutionss & services`{.action} .
+Finally, click on the `Contracts`{.action}) tab.
 >

 ## Requirements